The $(p,q)$ property in families of $d$-intervals and $d$-trees: Introduction

 \section{Introduction}

-A {\em $d$-interval} is a union of at most $d$ disjoint closed intervals on the real line.
-A {\em separated $d$-interval} is a union of $d$ possibly empty closed intervals, one on each of $d$ fixed parallel lines.
-Given a finite family of $d$-intervals we are interested in properties of the hypergraph $H$ whose vertex set is the points of the lines considered above, and whose edges correspond to $d$-intervals in the family, viewed as sets of points.
-We call $H$ a \emph{hypergraph of $d$-intervals}.
+A {\em homogenous $d$-interval} is a union of $d$ disjoint closed intervals on the real line.
+A {\em separated $d$-interval} is a union of $d$ non-empty closed intervals, one on each of $d$ fixed pairwise disjoint segments on the real line.
+It is easy to see that a family of separated $d$-intervals is, in particular, a family of homogeneous $d$-intervals.
+Thus, when discussing families of homogeneous $d$-intervals, we will sometimes omit the word `homogeneous'.

+Given a finite family of (homogeneous, separated) $d$-intervals, we are interested in properties of the hypergraph $H$ whose vertex set is the real line, and whose edges correspond to the $d$-intervals in the family, viewed as sets of points.
+We call $H$ a \emph{hypergraph of (separated, homogeneous) $d$-intervals}.

-A {\em matching} in a hypergraph $H=(V,E)$ with vertex set $V$ and edge set $E$ is a set of disjoint edges.
-A {\em cover} is a subset of $V$ meeting all edges.
-The \emph{matching number} $\nu(H)$ is the maximal size of a matching, and the \emph{covering number} $\tau(H)$ is the minimal size of a cover.
+A {\em matching} in a hypergraph $H$ with vertex set $V$ and edge set $E$ is a subset of disjoint edges in $E$.
+A {\em cover} is a subset of $V$ intersecting all edges.
+The \emph{matching number} $\nu(H)$ is the maximal size of a matching in $H$, and the \emph{covering number} $\tau(H)$ is the minimal size of a cover in $H$.
 The fractional relaxations of $\nu$ and $\tau$ are denoted, as usual, by $\nu^*$ and $\tau^*$, respectively.
-By linear programming duality, $\nu^*=\tau^*$.
+By linear programming duality, $\nu\le \nu^*=\tau^*\le \tau$.

 An old result of Gallai is that if $H$ is a hypergraph of intervals, then $\tau(H)=\nu(H)$.
-Tardos \cite{tardos} and Kaiser \cite{kaiser} proved that in a hypergraph $H$ of $d$-intervals we have $\frac{\tau(H)}{\nu(H)} \leq d^2-d+1.$ In the separated case, the upper bound improves to $d^2-d$.
-Another approach was taken by Alon \cite{alon} who proved a slightly weaker upper bound in the non-separated case, namely $\frac{\tau}{\nu} \leq 2d^2$.
-Alon breaks his bound into two results: $\tau^* \le 2d\nu$, and $\tau \le d\tau^*$.
-In \cite{AKZ} examples for the sharpness of these two results as well as an alternative proof of the latter are given.

-Matou\v{s}ek \cite{matousek} showed that the quadratic bound in $d$ on the ratio $\tau/\nu$ in hypergraphs of $d$-intervals is not far from the truth: there are examples of intersecting hypergraphs of $d$-intervals in which $\tau=\frac\tau\nu = \Omega(\frac{d^2}{\log d})$.
+Tardos \cite{tardos} and Kaiser \cite{kaiser} used topological methods to prove that a hypergraph $H$ of homogenous $d$-intervals has $\frac{\tau(H)}{\nu(H)} \leq d^2-d+1$, and this bound improves to $\frac{\tau(H)}{\nu(H)} \leq d^2-d$ in the separated case.
+Another approach was taken by Alon \cite{alon} who proved a slightly weaker upper bound in the homogenous case, namely $\frac{\tau}{\nu} \leq 2d^2$, by breaking his bound into two results: $\tau^* \le 2d\nu$, and $\tau \le d\tau^*$.
+In \cite{AKZ} examples for the sharpness of these two fractional bounds as well as an alternative proof of the latter are given.
+Matou\v{s}ek \cite{matousek} showed that the quadratic bound in $d$ on the ratio $\tau/\nu$ in hypergraphs of $d$-intervals is not far from being optimal: there are examples of intersecting hypergraphs of $d$-intervals in which $\tau=\frac\tau\nu = \Omega(\frac{d^2}{\log d})$.